sonata-project/SonataFormatterBundle/docs/reference/formatter_widget.rst

 * a ``rawContent`` field: store the original content from the user;
 * a ``content`` field: store the transformed content display to the visitor.

-Now, let's define a form to edit this post:
+Now, let us define a form to edit this post:

 .. code-block:: php